maitree7/Fintech_Case_Study_14_March/README.md

 * **`LTV monitoring system`** Customers get access to LTV monitoring system that tracks the prices of assets 24 hours a day, 365 days per year.
 If there’s a meaningful price drop, our real-time alert system notifies customers immediately via phone calls, texts and emails, so they can effectively manage their loan.

+A common misconception is that you can’t collateralize crypto assets because they are volatile in nature.
+While this misconception is understandable, SALT exists because they have solved that very issue.

+The technology that enables to track the prices of assets all day every day, along with the health of our customers’ loans and rely on this real-time monitoring system to inform when a customer’s collateral is declining in value, causing their Loan-to-Value ratio to rise.

+By custodying the customers’ assets for the duration of their loan, SALT retains the ability to liquidate a portion of their collateral if the customer does not take action to restore the health of their loan during a market downturn.
+This enables to prevent losses of principal for the lender.

+So, while managing such volatility is not common in traditional asset-backed lending, SALT has  found a way to manage crypto assets as collateral, which has enabled it to bring this alternative asset class to the traditional finance space.